-The FHFA House Price Index (HPI) reported a 0.5 percent increase in U.S. house prices in October from the previous month.
-According to the Federal Housing Finance Agency (FHFA) seasonally adjusted monthly House Price Index (HPI), the previously reported 0.3 percent increase in September was revised upward to 0.5 percent.
-From October 2016 to October 2017, house prices were up 6.6 percent.
-For the nine census divisions, seasonally adjusted monthly price changes from September 2017 to October 2017 ranged from -0.4 percent in the West North Central division to +2.8 percent in the East South Central division.
-The 12-month changes were all positive, ranging from +4.8 percent in the West North Central division to +8.7 percent in the Pacific division.
+The FHFA House Price Index (HPI) reported a 0.3 percent increase in U.S. house prices in October from the previous month.
+According to the Federal Housing Finance Agency (FHFA) seasonally adjusted monthly House Price Index (HPI), the previously reported 0.2 percent increase in September remained unchanged.
+From October 2017 to October 2018, house prices were up 5.7 percent.
+For the nine census divisions, seasonally adjusted monthly price changes from September 2018 to October 2018 ranged from -0.6 percent in the South Atlantic division to +1.4 percent in the Pacific.
+The 12-month changes were all positive, ranging from +3.3 percent in the Middle Atlantic division to +8.5 percent in the Mountain division.

 Monthly index values and appreciation rate estimates for recent periods are provided in the table and graphs in the attachment.Related News Release